 While knowledge of grammar/syntax and experience with the original languages are always helpful, it’s not necessarily true that the person who knows the most rules is the best translator.
 For example, I may be a competent English speaker, but lack the background necessary to understand poetry.

-Truth: In addition to language skills, translators need a thorough understanding of the author’s worldview, culture, history and geography.
+Truth: In addition to language skills, translators need a thorough understanding of the author’s worldview, culture, history, and geography.

 Myth #5: There is one and only one way to convey the original author’s intended meaning.

-This myth becomes a problem when we take a single word in a verse and milk that word for detailed doctrinal and theological significance.
+This myth becomes a problem when we take a single word and milk that word for detailed doctrinal and theological significance.
 Rather than a word, we want to “milk” the meaning, ideas and concepts contained in the whole verse, paragraph or chapter.
 Authors wrote in paragraphs, scenes and concepts, not individual words and syntax.
 The words, grammar and syntax are pointers to the more important ideas.

 Photo by Ben White on Unsplash